bespoke-silicon-group/bsg_fakeram/README.md

 (in nm).
 Used in the LEF view generation for pin feasibility checking.

 `metalPrefix` - The string that prefixes metal layers.

+`voltage` - Nominal operating voltage for the tech node.

 `srams` - A list of SRAMs to generate.
 Each sram should have a `name`, `width` (or the number of bits per word), and `depth` (or number of words).